GitHawkApp/FlatCache/README.md

 ### Listeners

 One of the strengths of `FlatCache` is adding "listeners" to the cache to be notified when an object is changed.
-This powerful tool let's multiple systems respond to object changes.
+This powerful tool lets multiple systems respond to object changes.

 ```swift
 let cache = FlatCache()